jyavenard/mozilla-icecream/README.md

-# How to setup icecream to compile mozilla-central on mac
+# How to setup icecream to compile mozilla-central on mac and linux

 All the files/scripts below can be found in this repository.